ogauthe/TensorKit.jl/docs/src/man/tutorial.md

 converts the keys in the list of `Pair`s it receives to the correct type.
 Alternatively, we can directly create the sectors of the correct type and use the generic `GradedSpace` constructor.
 We can probe the subspace dimension of a certain sector `s` in a space `V` with `dim(V, s)`.
-Finally, note that `GradedSpace` is also a subtype of `EuclideanSpace`, which implies that it still has the standard Euclidean inner product and we assume all representations to be unitary.
+Finally, note that `GradedSpace` still has the standard Euclidean inner product and we assume all representations to be unitary.

 TensorKit.jl also allows for non-abelian symmetries such as `SU₂`.
 In this case, the vector space is characterized via the spin quantum number (i.e. the irrep label of `SU₂`) for each